 Additional course offerings include:European Studies, Communication, Business & Marketing, Music History and Music Performance, Art History, Studio Art & Photography, German Language & Literature.
 Students must take a required 12 credit hours per semester (fall or spring) and may take up to 18 Salzburg College credit hours (included in the program fee).
 Students participating in the summer program enroll in two courses for a total of 6 credits.
 An initial four day excursion through Bavaria (semester long program) and 4 day trip to Vienna (for both the semester and summer programs) as well as local field trips and guest lectures complement the experience.

 Fall and Spring semester long students can choose between home-stay with an Austrian family or living in a carefully selected university dormitory.
 Becoming part of an Austrian host family or joining Austran students in a local dormitory allows you to learn to understand Austrian customs and values first hand - one of the most rewarding aspects of studying at Salzburg College.
-Breakfast and dinner during the week are provided by the host families and also including in the dorm living option.
-Salzburg College provides lunch at the college on school days.
-See Salzburg College Housing for more information.
+Breakfast, dinner, and most weekend meals are provided by the host families.
+Weekday breakfasts and dinners are included in the dorm living option.
+Lunch is provided for almost every weekday.
+See Salzburg College Housing for more detailed housing information.

 5 WEEK SUMMER SESSION

 The Summer Session at Salzburg College offers an introduction to various aspects of the Austrian and European culture.
 Students take 2 courses of 3 credits each.
 Most summer courses emphasize the special opportunities provided by the Salzburg setting.
 Field experience including visits to historical sites, to cultural and professional institutions and the attendance of musical events constitute an important part of the program.